ccxmIcal/RGKPremium/README.md

   + Will no longer cause lag like in the free version of the script!
  - Gravity Changer
  - Staff Notifier (Will automatically kick you if a Ro-Ghoul staff member joins your game!)
  - Invisibility (Will make you invisible.
-Works best on Takiazawa!
 Visible for everyone!)
  - Remove NameTag (Will remove the name above your character!
 Visible for everyone!)
  - Join smallest Server
  - Rejoin same server